ENEZA-DSI/Eneza-Interns-Profiles/CODE OF CONDUCT.md

 * Remember that harassment and sexist, racist, or exclusionary jokes will not be tolerated in this space.

 Participants asked to stop any harassing, or disrespectful behaviour is expected to comply immediately.
-Members of the Bioinformatics Group who violate these rules – no matter how much they have contributed to the group, or how specialized their skill set – will be approached by Caleb Kibet.
-If inappropriate behaviour persists after a discussion with Caleb Kibet, the perpetrator will be asked to discontinue their participation in Bioinformatics unit projects.
+Members of the Bioinformatics Group who violate these rules – no matter how much they have contributed to the group, or how specialized their skill set – will be approached by Jackline Wahura.
+If inappropriate behaviour persists after a discussion with Jackline Wahura, the perpetrator will be asked to discontinue their participation in Bioinformatics unit projects.

 To report a violation, you can do any of the following:
 * Please feel free to talk to me if the abuse is perpetrated by any other laboratory member that is not myself